Workload Cluster Upgrade Stuck on vSphere Kubernetes Service (VKS) 3.3 and higher due to Pinniped-Concierge Pods

 A workload cluster with IDP enabled can result in the pinniped-concierge component from draining properly.

-In this scenario, the pinniped-concierge-kube-cert-agent is unable to drain successfully and continues to restart on the draining node which causes the upgrade to become stuck.
+In this scenario, the pinniped-concierge-kube-cert-agent is unable to drain successfully and continues to restart on the draining node which causes the operation to fail.

 Resolution